-On the pre-1979 models, the points are located, unsupported by any outrigger bearing, at the nose of the camshaft, and that camshaft nose may be ever so slightly bent.
+On the pre-1979 models, those just mentioned points are located, NOT supported by any outrigger bearing, at the nose of the camshaft, and that camshaft nose may be ever so slightly bent.
 In fact, only 0.0008" of run-out on the tip is the specification limit.
-Any runout makes for different ignition timing between the two cylinders, as there are TWO lobes on the IGNITION cam, located in the camshaft tip area (part of the Automatic Timing Advance unit).
+Any run-out makes for different ignition timing between the two cylinders, as there are TWO lobes on the IGNITION cam, located in the camshaft tip area (part of the Automatic Timing Advance unit) and they are on different valve loading areas, and the lobes may be different anyway.
 Even if the run-out is quite small, there will be ignition timing discrepancies.
 The camshaft that operates the valves is an UNeven load on the chain, that makes the chain jerk about somewhat, more as the chain and sprocket teeth wear.
 That makes for even more of a spread dual timing image, a timing variation between cylinders, as seen on the flywheel with your ignition strobe light.
-Thus you can get ignition irregularities from more than one source, and if enough, you will not only get extra idling roughness, and maybe chain noise... but also some higher rpm vibration.
-This higher rpm vibration may trick you into thinking the carburetor throttle cables need synchronizing.
-You could get engine vibrations....at several rpm areas.
-All sorts of combinations of things are possible.
-A worn chain/sprocket can definitely cause poor idling.
+Thus you can get ignition irregularities from more than one source, and if enough, you will not only get extra idling roughness, and maybe chain noise...

-On any model, chain wear will cause ignition irregularities.
+On any model, chain, sprockets, and guides/tensioner wear will cause ignition irregularities.
 1/8" of split image distance is usually acceptable, but at 1/4", it is really time...past time!...to replace a chain and other parts. ...if the problem is not in the ignition unit.
 Excessive chain noise and/or fine flakes in the oil filter pleats is also a warning that it is time to think SERIOUSLY about a change of timing chain and associated parts.

-You are probably familiar with the alternator and ignition triggering parts, as those are very easily at hand after removing the front outer cover.
-The bearings, sprocket gears, tensioner and chain, ETC., are located REARward of these parts, behind that timing chest area.
-You have to remove the outer parts and then the timing chest casting for access.
-If your motorcycle has the stock Bosch alternator and is a model that uses the rubber diode board mounts, NOW is the time to order the solid metal mounts.
+If your motorcycle has the stock Bosch alternator and is a model that uses rubber diode board mounts, NOW is the time to order the solid metal mounts.
 It is much easier to install these VERY worthwhile metal mounts (Thunderchild or Motorrad Elektrik's are both good) during a chain job.

 In 1979, coincident with the change to the canister ignition and the change from the duplex chain to a simplex chain, there was an incorporation of a spring loaded hydraulic damper for the chain.
 That spring is 68 mm long.
 See item #8, well below.